skupperproject/skupper-example-ftp/README.md

 [![main](https://github.com/ssorj/skupper-example-ftp/actions/workflows/main.yaml/badge.svg)](https://github.com/ssorj/skupper-example-ftp/actions/workflows/main.yaml)

+#### Securely connect to an FTP server on a remote Kubernetes cluster

 This example is part of a [suite of examples][examples] showing the different ways you can use [Skupper][website] to connect services